Taiwan’s pet psychics gain ground with animal lovers looking for a connection

 Therapy for owners

-Those in the industry attribute its popularity to factors from Taiwan’s dominant religions of Daoism and Buddhism and related beliefs in reincarnation and spirits, to a growing acceptance of alternative health practices like reiki and hypnosis.
-Others refer to ancient Chinese folklore figures like Gongye Chang of the Zhou dynasty who, according to legend, could talk to birds.
+Those in the industry attribute its popularity to factors from Taiwan’s dominant religions of Daoism and Buddhism and related beliefs in reincarnation and spirits, to a growing acceptance of alternative health practices such as reiki and hypnosis.
+Others refer to ancient Chinese folklore figures such as Gongye Chang of the Zhou dynasty who, according to legend, could talk to birds.

 But experts say the more plausible explanation is that this is an urban, middle-class phenomenon caused by a growing sense of isolation.

-“Our ability to communicate with other people is declining,” said Huang Tsung-chieh, an associate professor at National Dong Hwa University, who studies urbanism and the role of animals in literature, adding that the trend was exacerbated by the pandemic as more people stayed at home.
+“Our ability to communicate with other people is declining,” said Huang Tsung-chieh, a professor at National Dong Hwa University, who studies urbanism and the role of animals in literature, adding that the trend was exacerbated by the pandemic as more people stayed home.

 Shiau said that during the pandemic, several owners, stuck overseas, have needed her services to explain their extended absences to their pets.
 In one case, a client asked Shiau to tell her dog, suffering from a serious urinary tract infection, not to wait for their owner.
 The dog died soon after.